ERejto/FPGA-Synth-project-portfolio/docs/fpga.md

 This gives the output of the DAC on channel A with no gain in constant conversion mode.
 The DAC has space for 12 bits of voltage value but only 8 bits are generated (volVal) so, the lower 8 bits of val2Send is used.

 See the [MCP4921](https://ww1.microchip.com/downloads/en/DeviceDoc/22248a.pdf) for more information on sending values.

+## Further Work

+*add in more settings, configurable frequencies, frequency math to the fpga so can send over freq instead of predetermined note, move phase accumulators to DSP block, move wavetables to BRAM*

+Add in thing about unreachable states

+Explain Matlab in here